rackerlabs/rackspace-how-to/content/cloud-servers/checking-cloud-status.md

 <img src="{% asset_path cloud-servers/checking-cloud-status/Google%20ChromeScreenSnapz043.png %}" alt="Current Status" width="600" />

 The next section displays a recent history for each service.
-If a service had an alert you can click that day's icon to view any related messages.
+If a service had an alert, you can click that day's icon to view any related messages.

 <img src="{% asset_path cloud-servers/checking-cloud-status/Google%20ChromeScreenSnapz042.png %}" alt="Recent History" width="600" />